SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 Brush up on the [sensors guide](../reference-sheets/Sensors.md) if you're uncertain what encoders and gyros are.
 ## Adding encoders

 Our first step is to add encoders to our `Drive` subsystem.
 We'll be using the relative encoders that are built-in to our sparks.
-We can get them using the `getEncoder` method of `CANSparkMax`.
+We can get them using the `getEncoder` method of `SparkMax`.

 You can add the encoders right under where the sparks themselves are declared.
 Note that we only need the encoders of the leaders, because the followers should be doing the same thing as the leaders!